ergoplatform/ergodocs/docs/dev/index.md

 # Developers

 This page should provides an entry-point to Ergo development.
-For a high-level introduction to Ergo please see the [protocol page](/dev/protocol)
+For a high-level introduction to Ergo please see the [protocol page](/dev/protocol).
+For a list of tools and services see [resources](dev/start/resources/) page.

 ## Getting Started